damionjunk/damionjunk.sentities/README.md

 ## Libraries

 The heavy lifting is done with Stanford's CoreNLP via my NLP wrapper.
+CMU's ark-tweet-nlp is also running behind the scenes to do Twitter specific POS tagging.
 [Core.async](https://github.com/clojure/core.async) is also used to build asynchronous pipelines, since under some conditions, the incoming data rate may exceed the processing chain (text -> JSON -> CoreNLP(NER/Sentiment/POS) -> Aggregation).
 Core.async makes it very easy and fun to split into separate handlers and parallelize the tasks post-HTTP.